DevNugget/DevNugget/README.md

 ### DevNugget

 - 💎 I’m currently working on ...
-  - Currently working on my own programming language called Vielin.
+  - My own programming language called Vielin.
+  - TUI documentation for Vielin.

 - 🧸 About me ...
   - 🍔 A school student, a game developer, an artist aged 15.